Edmund Ironside: Childhood

 The exact date of Edmund's birth is unclear, but it could have been no later than 993 when he was a signatory to charters along with his two elder brothers.
-He was the third of the six sons of King Æthelred the Unready and his first wife, Ælfgifu, who was probably the daughter of Earl Thored of Northumbria.
-His elder brothers were Æthelstan (died 1014) and Egbert (died c.
-1005), and younger ones, Eadred, Eadwig and Edgar.
+Historian David McDermott suggests a birth year of 991.
+He was named after his great-grandfather, Edmund I. He was the third of the six sons of King Æthelred and his first wife, possibly called Ælfgifu, who was probably the daughter of Earl Thored of Northumbria.
+His elder brothers were Æthelstan and Egbert (died c.
+1005).
+His younger brothers were Eadred, Eadwig and Edgar.
 He had four sisters, Eadgyth (or Edith), Ælfgifu, Wulfhilda, and the Abbess of Wherwell Abbey.
-His mother died around 1000, after which his father remarried, this time to Emma of Normandy, who had two sons, Edward the Confessor and Alfred and a daughter Goda.